BANGAUTOGLASS

 Whether insurance will cover your windshield replacement depends on your specific policy.
 Comprehensive auto insurance coverage typically includes auto glass damage from road debris, rocks, and similar incidents — but the details vary by policy, and whether you have a deductible that applies is a factor.
 Some policies include specific glass coverage that applies differently than the main comprehensive deductible.

 If you haven't started the insurance process yet, Bang AutoGlass can assist you with understanding how to navigate the claim.
-We don't file the claim for you, but we can help guide you through what information you'll need and answer questions along the way.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 It's worth checking your coverage before assuming you'll be paying out of pocket.

 As for what affects the overall cost of a Mazda B-Series windshield replacement: the specific model year and cab style, whether any optional features on your truck require special glass, the type of glass sourced, and whether insurance plays a role all factor into the final picture.
 We don't provide pricing estimates here, but when you contact Bang AutoGlass, we'll give you a clear picture of what's involved for your specific truck.